-In response to the COVID-19 pandemic, federal and state governments have passed legislation, promulgated regulations, and taken other administrative actions intended to assist healthcare providers in providing care to COVID-19 and other patients during the public health emergency and to provide financial relief.
-Primary legislative sources of COVID-19 relief have included the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, the Paycheck Protection Program and Health Care Enactment Act, or the PPHCE Act, the Consolidated Appropriations Act, 2021, or the CAA, and the ARPA.
-Together, these stimulus laws authorized over \$186 billion in funding to be distributed through the Public Health and Social Services Emergency Fund, or the PHSSEF, to eligible healthcare providers, including public entities and Medicare- and/or Medicaid-enrolled providers.
-PHSSEF payments were intended to compensate healthcare providers for lost revenues and incremental expenses incurred in response to the COVID-19 pandemic and are not required to be repaid, provided that recipients attest to and comply with certain terms and conditions, including limitations on balance billing, not using PHSSEF funds to reimburse expenses or losses that other sources have been or are obligated to reimburse and audit and reporting requirements.
+The federal public health emergency declared by United States Department of Health and Human Services, or HHS, as a result of the COVID-19 pandemic expired May 11, 2023, reflecting declines in COVID-19 hospitalization rates in the United States and the evolution of the COVID-19 public health situation from its acute emergency phase.
+Earlier in the pandemic, federal and state governments passed legislation, promulgated regulations, and took other administrative actions intended to assist healthcare providers in providing care to COVID-19 and other patients during the public health emergency and to provide financial relief.
+Various stimulus laws, including the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, and the ARPA, among others, authorized significant funding to be distributed through the Public Health and Social Services Emergency Fund, or the PHSSEF, to eligible healthcare providers.
+PHSSEF payments were intended to compensate healthcare providers for lost revenues and incremental expenses incurred in response to the COVID-19 pandemic and are not required to be repaid, provided that recipients attest to and comply with certain terms and conditions, including audit and reporting requirements.

-The CARES Act and related legislation include other provisions offering financial relief, including through Medicare and Medicaid payment adjustments, such as a 20% add-on to the inpatient PPS DRG rate for COVID-19 patients and delays of scheduled reductions to Medicaid DSH reductions.
-In addition, Congress temporarily suspended the Medicare sequestration payment adjustment, which would have otherwise reduced payments to Medicare providers by 2% as required by the BCA.
+Among other legislation offering financial relief, Congress temporarily suspended the Medicare sequestration payment adjustment, which would have otherwise reduced payments to Medicare providers by 2% as required by the Budget Control Act of 2011.
 The sequestration adjustment, which was phased back in during 2022, has been extended through the first six months of 2032.
-The ARPA, in addition to providing funding for healthcare providers, increased the federal budget deficit in a manner that triggers an additional statutorily mandated sequestration under the PAYGO Act.
+The ARPA, in addition to providing funding for healthcare providers, increased the federal budget deficit in a manner that triggers an additional statutorily mandated sequestration under the Pay-As-You Go Act of 2010.
 As a result, an additional Medicare spending reduction of up to 4% was required to take effect in January 2022.
 However, Congress has delayed implementation of this payment reduction until 2025.

-We did not receive or recognize any significant level of payments or benefits under the CARES Act and other existing COVID-19 related stimulus and relief legislation during the three months ended March 31, 2023, and do not expect to receive or recognize any significant level of payments or benefits under the CARES Act and other existing legislation related to COVID-19 in future periods.
+We did not receive or recognize any significant level of payments or benefits under the CARES Act and other existing COVID-19 related stimulus and relief legislation during the six months ended June 30, 2023 and do not expect to receive or recognize any significant level of payments or benefits under the CARES Act and other existing legislation related to COVID-19 in future periods.

-Beyond financial assistance, federal and state governments have enacted legislation and established regulations intended to temporarily ease legal and regulatory burdens on healthcare providers during the COVID-19 pandemic.
-These measures include temporary relief from Medicare conditions of participation requirements for healthcare providers, temporary relaxation of licensure requirements for healthcare professionals, temporary relaxation of privacy restrictions for telehealth remote communications, promoting use of telehealth by temporarily expanding the scope of services for which Medicare reimbursement is available, and limited waivers of fraud and abuse laws for activities related to COVID-19 during the public health emergency period.
-As the United States has experienced a moderation of COVID-19 infection and related hospitalization rates in comparison to earlier periods, federal and state governments have reduced or terminated certain temporary measures that were previously implemented.
+Beyond financial assistance, federal and state governments enacted legislation and established regulations intended to temporarily ease legal and regulatory burdens on healthcare providers during the COVID-19 pandemic.
+These measures, most of which have been reduced or terminated, included temporary relief from Medicare conditions of participation requirements for healthcare providers, temporary relaxation of licensure requirements for healthcare professionals, temporary relaxation of privacy restrictions for telehealth remote communications, promoting use of telehealth by temporarily expanding the scope of services for which Medicare reimbursement is available, and limited waivers of fraud and abuse laws for activities related to COVID-19 during the public health emergency period.